 - Correlation Does Not Mean Causation

-- Assignment 2: OpenIntro Statistics Exercises
+- Assignment 2: Statistics

 Lesson 3: Charts, Graphs, and Plots: Tools for Examining our Data

-- Mean vs. Median
+- The Value of Context: Mean and Median

-- What Is an Outlier and Why Is it Important?
+- What Is an Outlier and Why Is It Important?

 - Assignment 3: Select an Artist or Band for Case Study Analysis

-Lesson 5: Data-Driven Research A&R
+Lesson 4: Data-Driven Research A&R

-- Interview with Research A&R Rep
+- What Does Research A&R Entail?

-- What Defines Success
+- What Defines Success?

 - Assignment 5: Define Success for Your Chosen Artist/Band